notsobigcompany/BigUIPaging/README.md

 ## Custom Styles

+You can create your own completely custom page view transitions and interactions.
 To create a custom style declare a type that conforms to the `PageViewStyle` protocol and implement the required `makeBody(configuration:)` method.
 For example, here’s how the plain style is implemented: